EA Directory

 Use the directory to find agencies and personnel, shortlist and compare agencies, and see warning categories [mom-ea-directory].

-Use MOM's EA Directory first, then shortlist by service fit, process clarity, and safe first questions.
+Use MOM's EA Directory first, then shortlist by service fit, process clarity, and careful first questions.

-If you are looking for a maid agency Singapore route, start by checking MOM's EA Directory first, then shortlist agencies by fit, service process, and the clarity of their agreement, not by hype [mom-ea-directory].
+Check MOM's EA Directory first, then shortlist by fit, service process, and agreement clarity [mom-ea-directory].

-MOM's Ask Jaya guidance says to work only with agencies listed in the EA Directory, speak only with registered EA personnel, and ask about screening, matching, retention, post-placement support, and service agreement terms before you commit [mom-ask-jaya].
+Speak only with registered EA personnel and ask about screening, matching, support, and terms [mom-ask-jaya].

 MOM is the source of truth for checking whether an agency is listed, whether personnel are registered, and how to interpret directory-visible performance and customer-rating signals.